Transitime/core/transitclock/README.md

 	<li>Config and run core module</li>
 	<li>Create Web Agency using WebAgency class</li>
 	<li>Create API key.
 For the moment see TestAPIKeyManager.java test.
 The testAPIKeyManger test will create a key for you.</li>
-	<li>Setup transitime api webapp.
-Instructions to be added to README.MD in transitimeApi.</li>
+	<li>Setup transitclock api webapp.
+Instructions to be added to README.MD in transitclockApi.</li>
-	<li>Setup transitime webapp.
-Instructions to be added to README.MD in transitimeWebapp.</li>
+	<li>Setup transitclock webapp.
+Instructions to be added to README.MD in transitclockWebapp.</li>

 	<li>Configure travel times/predictions based on historical data using UpdateTravelTimes.java.
 Instructions in "Improving Predictions" section below.</li>
 </ul>